Can acupuncture and Chinese Medicine help anxiety?

 Symptoms vary greatly depending on severity, and can happen suddenly or gradually.
 Additionally, those who experience anxiety are twice as likely to experience depression.
 You can find more info and remedies for depression here.

-Acupuncture has been clinically proven to calm the mind, help sleep patterns, ease tension in the body, and regulate neurotransmitters that are related to mood.
-Many patients find relief from anxiety, and its accompanying symptoms with acupuncture; either on its own or in conjunction with lifestyle changes and western medicine.
+Acupuncture has been clinically proven to calm the mind, improve sleep, ease tension in the body, and regulate neurotransmitters related to mood.
+Many patients find relief from anxiety and its accompanying symptoms with acupuncture, either on its own or in conjunction with lifestyle changes and Western medicine.

 If you’ve been experiencing anxiety or other changes in your mood, be sure to check out the other resources on the site geared towards mental health.
 You can find those here.

 According to Traditional Chinese Medicine (TCM), anxiety can be caused by multiple different energetic patterns.
-TCM diagnoses patients according to a complex theory based on the specific symptoms an individual presents.
-So while a group of patients may all seek treatment for the western disease “anxiety”, the TCM doctor will diagnose and subsequently treat each patient differently according to the presentation of symptoms.
+TCM diagnoses patients based on a complex theory that considers the specific symptoms an individual presents.
+So while a group of patients may all seek treatment for the Western disease “anxiety”, the TCM doctor will diagnose and subsequently treat each patient differently according to the presentation of symptoms.

-There are a number of common groupings for anxiety that are seen in clinical practice.
+Several common groupings for anxiety are seen in clinical practice.
 Take a look at the groups below to see where you fit.
-While this is not an exhaustive or detailed list it should get you started.
-Keep in mind that self diagnosis can be difficult and treatment with the help of a practitioner is always best.
+While this is not an exhaustive or detailed list, it should get you started.
+Keep in mind that self-diagnosis can be difficult, and treatment with the help of a practitioner is always best.

-In all the cases below, symptoms such as palpations, racing heart, a feeling of worry or fear, and sleep disruptions are usually present.
-For ease of use, this list doesn’t contain detailed diagnostics including pulse diagnosis which is also an important indicator.
+In all the cases below, symptoms such as palpitations, a racing heart, a feeling of worry or fear, and sleep disruptions are usually present.
+For ease of use, this list doesn’t contain detailed diagnostics, including pulse diagnosis, which is also an important indicator.

 Organ Involvement

-When the Heart system is primarily involved the patient will perhaps have a more ’emotional’ experience and symptoms related to the chest such as tightness and palpitations.
+When the Heart system is primarily involved, the patient may have a more ’emotional’ experience and symptoms in the chest, such as tightness and palpitations.

 When the Spleen is involved, there is more thinking, worrying, repetitive thoughts and perhaps digestive disturbances.

-When the Kidney is involved there is a deeper sense of fear or fright.
+When the Kidney is involved, there is a more profound sense of fear or fright.

 Blood/Qi Deficiency

-In Qi and Blood deficiency there can be paleness (face and/or tongue), and a lack of energy.
-There can also be fatigue, loss of memory, and dizziness.
-In these cases it’s important to build up reserves of energy with adequate rest and regular healthy meals.
+In Qi and Blood deficiency, there can be paleness (face and/or tongue) and a lack of energy.
+There may also be fatigue, memory loss, and dizziness.
+In these cases, it’s vital to build up energy reserves through adequate rest and regular, healthy meals.
 With blood deficiency, the diet should also include healthy sources of iron.

 Yin/Yang Deficiency

-With Yin deficiency, there is still depletion, but the depletion presents as heat.
+With Yin deficiency, there is still depletion, but it manifests as heat.
 This person will be more restless, experience more anxiety in the evening, and may have night sweats and dryness.
-Yin deficient type anxiety is seen more commonly in menopausal women.
-Especially in Yin deficiency, assessing what might be depleting the yin; such as staying up too late, sweating too much through hot yoga, or overwork is important.
+Yin-deficient type anxiety is seen more commonly in menopausal women.
+Especially in Yin deficiency, assessing what might be depleting the yin, such as staying up too late, sweating too much through hot yoga, or overwork, is important.

 Yang deficiency is also a depletion.
 In this case, there is a lack of the warming quality of yang, so there will be a feeling of cold, cold hands and feet, and paleness.